alkampfergit/personal-blog/codewrecks/content/post/old/2009/09/use-aspnet-membership-provider-with-a-wcf-svc-service.md

 [![image](https://www.codewrecks.com/blog/wp-content/uploads/2009/09/image-thumb8.png "image")](https://www.codewrecks.com/blog/wp-content/uploads/2009/09/image8.png)

-By clicking â€œImportâ€ you need to browse where you created the two pvk and cer file (the very first step of this tutorial), and you need to import the file AlkCa.cer, the certificate file for the temporary certification authority.
+By clicking *Import* you need to browse where you created the two pvk and cer file (the very first step of this tutorial), and you need to import the file AlkCa.cer, the certificate file for the temporary certification authority.
 Clearly you need to send those two files to each client computer, but keep secret the pck file.
 Now you should see the CA in the list of trusted root certification authorities.
 Now create a windows form application, set a reference to the service and goes to app.config.
 In the behaviors section you need to configure certificates.

 {{< highlight xml "linenos=table,linenostart=1" >}}
 <behaviors>